WHU - Startseite | Logo

 a woman standing in front of a group sitting at a table with laptops

-Eight core modules provide essential knowledge from the field of general management.
-Customize your Master in International Business journey with electives early on.
+Eight core modules provide you with essential knowledge across the key areas of general management.
+From early on, you can shape your own Master in International Business journey by selecting electives that match your interests, ambitions, and career goals.

 Curriculum